Felipe-Tommaselli/Estrutura-de-Dados2/README.md

 # **Estrutura-de-Dados2** / **Data-Structures2**

 Compilado de programas, anotações e atividades da disciplina de estrutura de dados 2 (ssc0606) oferecida pelo ICMC-USP.
+Todos os programas desenvolvidos na disciplina foram feitos em linguagem C e possuem apenas fins educacionais.

 Compiled of syllabuses, notes and activities from the data structure discipline 2 (ssc0606) offered by ICMC-USP.
+All programs developed in the discipline were written in C language and have educational purposes only.

 ## A disciplina/ The discipline